-An update to that latter came in the form of June 2020's Surface Book 3, and we're not expecting to wait long before its more portable sibling receives an update.
+An update to the latter came in the form of June 2020's Surface Book 3, although we might have to wait a while for its more portable sibling to be upgraded.
 Here's everything we know so far.

 When will the Surface Laptop 4 be released?

-Despite disruption due to the coronavirus pandemic, we still expect the Surface Laptop 4 to arrive in October 2020.
-Microsoft's decision to make all its events online-only until mid-2021 means we won't get an in-person reveal, and it may forgo an event altogether like with the Surface Go 2 and Surface Book 3.
+Whenever the Surface Laptop 4 arrives, Microsoft's decision to make all its events online-only until mid-2021 means we probably won't get an in-person reveal.
+It may forgo an event altogether, as was the case with the Surface Go 2 and Surface Book 3.

 How much will the Surface Laptop 4 cost?